 The Ashtanga Yoga method is based on a number of specific series of postures which are learned over the course of time and are practiced on a regular basis.
-Beginning with the “primary series,” students gradually, one pose at a time, work through and memorize the sequence of postures.
+Beginning with the “primary series,” individual instruction is given to each student, one pose at a time, allowing all to learn and integrate the sequence of postures slowly over time.
 After becoming proficient in one series, the next series is slowly introduced into the practice a few postures at a time.
-In this way, yoga becomes an individual practice through which breath, feelings, thoughts and sensations may be observed.
+In this way, yoga becomes a moving meditation through which the breath, feelings, thoughts and sensations may be observed.

 What if I forget what comes next in the series?

-You can think of the Mysore teacher as a human cheat sheet (we have actual cheat sheets too).
-Students learn a little of the series at a time and use repetition to commit various sequence to memory.
+It takes time to develop a new practice or skill!
+You can think of the Mysore teacher as a human cheat sheet.
+Students learn a little bit of the series at a time and use repetition to commit various sequence to memory.
 The basic pattern is the same for all of the Ashtanga Series.
 The practice always begins with 3-5 of both sun salutations, Surya Namaskara A and B. This is followed by the same sequence of standing postures.
 Next the postures that are contained within a particular series are practiced.
 This is followed, no matter what series has been practiced, by backbends and finishing postures.
 A minimum of a 5 minute rest in final relaxation pose concludes the practice.
 When you first go into a Mysore class it can seem confusing; like people are just doing their own thing or are doing random postures.
 But once you understand the basic structure of the series, it starts to make sense.